 - THE ORGANIZATION

 Cofounders of the Sofia Centre are Ministry of Culture of Republic of Bulgaria, Ministry of Foreign Affairs of Republic of Bulgaria and Bulgarian Academy of Sciences.

 The necessary funds for the running costs of the Sofia Centre are provided by the Bulgarian Government.
 For this purpose a specific article in the Bulgarian Cultural Heritage Act is amended.

 Scope: On the session of the General Assembly, two new member states from South-Eastern Europe were unanimously and enthusiastically welcomed as part of the Centre.
-Until today, their number is 14 member states: Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Georgia, Greece, Montenegro, Republic of North Macedonia, Romania, Serbia, Slovenia, Turkey and Ukraine.
+Until today, the Regional Centre has 16 Мember States: Republic of Albania, Republic of Armenia, Bosnia and Herzegovina, Republic of Bulgaria, Republic of Croatia, Republic of Cyprus, Georgia, Republic of Greece, Republic of Moldova, Montenegro, Romania, Republic of North Macedonia, Republic of Serbia, Republic of Slovenia, Republic of Turkey and Ukraine.
 The scope of the Regional Centre is expected to expand in the forthcoming years.